 Research activity plays an extremely important role, including clinical research in many areas of Intensive Care, which includes hemodynamic monitoring, mechanical ventilation, sepsis, severe infections and critical neurological disorders, among others.
 The research group is composed of a multidisciplinary team composed of doctors, nurses, biologists, microbiologists and epidemiologists, who carry out their own studies and in collaboration with other centers, national and international.
 In addition, participating in international clinical trials allows certain patients to receive new therapies, especially aimed at controlling infection and severe sepsis.
 The results of this scientific activity have allowed the group to consolidate in national and international forums, with the result of publishing in high-impact journals.

-Director of the Intensive Care Unit
+Director of the Critics' Area and the Intensive Care Unit